Iwaslazkis/stag-escapades/src/client/script.md

 #PUZZLE: General

-#PUZZLE: Hieroglyph

-#PUZZLE: WordScramble

-#ACTIVITY: ActiveCurious

 #Startled
 Woah there pal, you startled me!

 #Happy
+My name's Cubert the Riddle Cube, by the way.
+Nice to meet you!

+#Happy
 I was just on my way to go see my friend Puzzloonie

 #Happy
-I wanted to talk to him about how it's mental health week
+I wanted to talk to them about how it's mental health week

 #Happy
 It's all about taking care of ourselves and others

 #Happy
-Anyway have you seen him, he looks like this
+Anyway have you seen them, they usually like to spend their time on tables in school classrooms

-#PICTURE: puzzloonie

 #Happy
-He likes to spend his time on tables in school classrooms
+They look like this:

+#PICTURE: puzzloonie/neutral

 #Devastated
-He got popped!
-OH NO
+What?!
+They got popped!
+OH NO!

 #Hopeful
-Well there must be something we can do to help him
+Well there must be something we can do to help them

 #Encouraging
-Here go through this door while I think of something we can do
+Here, if you solve this puzzle it'll help me come up with an idea!

+#PUZZLE: WordScramble

 #ACT: room 1

 #encouraging
-Alright, I have searched the limits of human knowledge on the best way to help Puzzlooni
+Alright, I have searched up to the very limits of human knowledge on the best way to help Puzzloonie

 #Happy
 And it appears that there seems to be one universal cure